 Okay, time for a little confession.
 We here at Paperform are data nerds.
-After all, we’re in the landing form business, and landing forms receive data.
+After all, we’re in the landing form business, and landing forms collect data.

-These findings make sense on an intuitive level.
-The more work required to complete a landing page, the lower the overall conversion rate is going to be.
-Every additional field on a landing page creates more cognitive friction (i.e. it requires more mental energy), which then decreases the odds that a person will complete the form.
+The more work required to complete a form, the lower the overall conversion rate will be.
+Every additional field creates more cognitive friction (i.e. it requires more mental energy), which decreases the odds that your respondent will complete the form.

 Industry data backs this up as well.
-While there hasn’t been extensive research done regarding drop-off rates with multi-page forms (we’re breaking new ground here), there is significant research regarding the length of ecommerce checkout processes, which also involves multiple pages.
+There is significant research regarding the length of ecommerce checkout processes, which also involves multiple pages.

 In a study by The Baynard Institute, they found that 26% of users abandoned ecommerce transactions because the process was either too long or too complicated.
 Requiring shoppers to fill out too many fields resulted in them becoming frustrated or confused and abandoning the process altogether.

-Experts generally agree that while pagination can be helpful in some contexts, it's strongly dependent on how the pagination is executed and how much cognitive friction it introduces.
-Many experts agree that poorly executed pagination that isn't designed specifically to improve UX can have a reverse effect on completion.
+Experts generally agree that while pagination can be helpful in some contexts, it's strongly dependent on how the pagination is executed, and how much cognitive friction it introduces.

 Of the 7,193 forms, 6,998 required an email address with a completion rate of 59.24%.
 The 194 that didn’t require an email address had a completion rate of 62.31%.

-Both the email and phone statistics point to an issue that marketers are increasingly confronting: privacy really matters to people.
+Both statistics point to an issue that marketers are increasingly confronting: people really care about their privacy.

 They’re concerned that if they give you their phone number, you’re going to relentlessly harass them with spam calls, or if they provide their email address, they’re going to be inundated with emails from deported Saudi princes who need your help recovering their fortunes.